 2. The Best Way To Get Flexible

 A big selling point for yoga is that it will increase your flexibility.
 But if you don’t do yoga, you won’t need to be flexible.
 There’s no health benefit to flexibility, and most workouts don’t require you to be that bendy (unless you are an athlete or dancer).

 The once ubiquitous belief that stretching prevents injury and improves performance has been refuted by several studies.
 In actuality, stretching before a workout can decrease performance and increase the risk of injury, and the type of stretching most people do doesn’t even lead to increased flexibility.
 The best way to prepare for an exercise is to do that exercise with less resistance, i.e. do an air squat before you do weighted squats.

 3. The Best Way To Heal Your Body

 Alternative medicine is very popular in the yoga community, but like yoga, it’s full of empty promises.
-Most, if not all, of alternative medicine is not proven by scientific evidence and will not provide results beyond a placebo effect.
+Alternative medicine is not based on scientific evidence and will not provide results beyond a placebo effect.
 While the placebo effect can be beneficial, I’m still not a fan of spending my money and time on sugar pills.
-There is no evidence to justify the often expensive and ineffective, not to mention potentially harmful, alternative therapies such as acupuncture, Ayurveda, homeopathy, chiropractic care, reiki, colonics, and juicing (the list is literally endless).
+There is no evidence to justify the often expensive and ineffective, not to mention potentially harmful, alternative therapies such as acupuncture, ayurveda, homeopathy, chiropractic care, reiki, colonics, and juicing (the list is literally endless).
 Save your money and go to a good medical doctor.

 Here’s a great resource for health-related info: sciencebasedmedicine.org